-Projects are opportunities for engagement of the mind, collaboration, and a way to involve children, families and members of the community.
+Projects are opportunities for engagement of the mind, critical refection, collaboration, and a way to involve children, families and members of the community.
 During projects, teachers will assist children in directing the research and compiling the knowledge they have gleaned to make their learning visible.

-All about children | Positive relationships & wellbeing
+All about children | Positive Relationships & Supporting Wellbeing